sebanc/foxflake/Readme.md

 Home manager is installed by default, to initialize home manager for your user you need to run the command: `nix run home-manager -- init --switch`.
 You can then apply your user home manager configuration updates with the command: `nix run home-manager switch`.

+### Building the installer iso image

+Refer to the Readme in the "installer" subdirectory of this repository.

 ## Thanks goes to:
 - [NixOS][NixOS] and community modules (home-manager, plasma-manager and nix-flatpak) maintainers.